-This was a structural engineering works at Dalmarnock in the east end of Glasgow opened in 1872.
+This was William Arrol & Co^s structural engineering works located in Dalmarnock in the east end of Glasgow opened in 1872.
 The works fabricated structures for bridges and buildings all over the World.

 The older part of the works was on the west side of Boden Street, a greenfield site in countryside on the edge of the city when opened.
 This site was not railway served but had internal lines.
 A newer portion opened on the east side of the road and west side of the railway at London Road [Glasgow], this was directly served by the Dalmarnock Iron Works Siding of the Dalmarnock Branch Extension (Caledonian Railway).